 The screen asks you to enter your SeedProd License key.
 You can find your key by logging into your SeedProd account and clicking the View License Key, Details, and Downloads link.

-You can copy your key to save it to your clipboard.
-After, paste the key into the required field and click the Verify Key button.
+From there, you can copy your key to save it to your clipboard.
+After, paste the key into the license key field and click the Verify Key button.

-Now scroll down the page and click the Create Your First Page button for validation.
+Now scroll a short way down the page and click the Create Your First Page button.

 This takes you to SeedProd’s landing page dashboard.
 At the top of the page are 4 different page modes: